 It is inevitable for your roof to require some form of repair during its service life.
 Since they are totally exposed to the elements, it is only reasonable to expect that loose shingles will have to be replaced from time to time, or that flashing will have to be reinstalled.
 But sometimes, simple roof repairs will no longer cut it and a full-on replacement will be necessary.
 But how can you know for sure?
-In today’s post, trusted home siding replacement company ARCH Exteriors, LLC shows us how to tell if your roof should be replaced.
+In today’s post, we’ll show you how to tell if your roof should be repaired or replaced.

 How Old Is Your Roof?